Franks3dShop/Amiga2MacFloppy/README.md

 	0000000 7500 0500 1f4d 7281 4000 2a00 7500 0060
 	             ^^^^

-For your convenience, we make available two Fast A-Max-compatible ROM image files containing Mac Plus 128KB ROMs and configured for either of those two options.
+For your convenience, we can make available two Fast A-Max-compatible ROM image files containing Mac Plus 128KB ROMs and configured for either of those two floopy drive chain position options; see Contact info [below](#contact).
 These are `Mac_ROMs_df1` and `Mac_ROMs_df2` respectively and you just must copy (or rename) this to a file named `Mac_ROMs` before starting A-Max II.